puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use.md

 node-2       Ready    v1.16.15   docker://19.3.1
 node-3       Ready    v1.16.15   docker://19.3.1
 ```
-If your runtime shows as Docker Engine, you still might not be affected by the
+If your runtime shows as Docker Engine, you might still encounter issues with the
 removal of dockershim in Kubernetes v1.24.
 [Check the runtime endpoint](#which-endpoint) to see if you use dockershim.
 If you don't use dockershim, you aren't affected.